Since becoming a parent, I have been learning some pretty awesome life lessons. This week, I learned about jealousy.

 She had been missing her sister so she asked: where are you?
 What are you doing?

-That is when she got the full report.
+That is when my youngest daughter got the full report.
 She heard that her sister had seen a movie and was going to go to Wendy’s for dinner.

 During the conversation, I was getting emotionally ready for a full-blown tantrum.